CodeURJC-DAW-2023-24/webapp16/README.md

    ```

 ---
-# Documentation for Building the Docker Image
+# :paperclip: Documentation for Building the Docker Image

 To build the dockerized image of the application, follow these instructions: